-While I was practicing massage therapy in Vancouver, starting in 2000, I was busily writing self-help articles for my own patients to add value to my services.
-It was a popular perk, and almost automatic for me: I had been a writer and a web developer long before I was a massage therapist, so it was a natural project for me to take on.
+When I got into massage therapy in 2000 — a major upgrade to my “day job” — I started out writing self-help articles for my clients.
+It was a popular perk, and almost automatic for me: I had been screwing around with web publishing as a hobbyist for years, so it was a natural project for me to take on.

 - “clean” design